R-oshanjani/rag-document/article.md

 High hallucination risk

 With RAG

-Answers based on real documents
+Answers grounded in real documents

 Reduced hallucination

-Responses are verifiable
+Verifiable responses

-This comparison highlights why RAG is essential for reliable GenAI systems.
+RAG is essential for building reliable enterprise GenAI systems.

 8. Limitations
 Despite its advantages, RAG has limitations:

 Retrieval quality directly affects answer quality

 Embeddings may miss subtle semantic nuances

-Vector search adds latency
+Vector search introduces additional latency

-Poor document chunking can reduce accuracy
+Poor document chunking reduces retrieval accuracy

-These issues can be mitigated with better chunking strategies, improved embeddings, and system optimization.
+These issues can be mitigated through improved chunking strategies, better embeddings, and system-level optimizations.

 9. Conclusion

-This project demonstrates an end-to-end implementation of a Retrieval-Augmented Generation system for document question answering.
-By combining vector-based retrieval with language generation, RAG enables LLMs to work reliably with private and domain-specific data while significantly reducing hallucination.
+This article demonstrated a complete, end-to-end implementation of a Retrieval-Augmented Generation system for document question answering.
+By combining vector-based retrieval with language generation, RAG enables LLMs to operate reliably on private and domain-specific data while significantly reducing hallucination.

-RAG is a practical and scalable solution for real-world enterprise applications such as internal knowledge assistants, HR policy bots, and document search systems.
+RAG is a practical and scalable solution for real-world applications such as internal knowledge assistants, HR policy bots, and enterprise document search systems.